Job Announcements

 • Support Extension faculty and staff through professional development and mentorship in applied research and program evaluation.

-• Evaluate the outcomes and impacts of Extension activities using established and innovative assessment methods.
+• Evaluate the outcomes and impacts of WRDC Extension activities using established and innovative assessment methods.

-• Represent the Center at regional and national meetings, committees, and professional associations related to rural development and Extension work.
+• Represent the WRDC at regional and national meetings, committees, and professional associations related to rural development and Extension work.

 Scholarship & Creative Activities